SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

     you can't declare static or class properties in a protocol declaration.
     Add the following text back in after we get the ability to do 'class' properties:

-    To declare a class or static property requirement in a protocol declaration, mark the property declaration with the ``class`` keyword.
+    To declare a type property requirement in a protocol declaration, mark the property declaration with the ``class`` keyword.
 Classes that implement this property also declare the property with the ``class`` keyword.
 Structures that implement it must declare the property with the ``static`` keyword instead.